nomansadiq11/devops-utils/aws/S3-bucket-size.md

 ## Usecase

-- There is requirenment for get each S3 bucket cost, below script created to get earch S3 bucket cost
+- There is requirenment for get each S3 bucket size, below script created to get earch S3 bucket size

 > script for get each S3 bucket cost